osamaalb/osamaalb.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am doing a PhD in Cryptography at [LIMOS](https://limos.fr/) and [BeYs](https://www.be-ys.com/) under the supervision of Pascal Lafourcade, Olivier Blazy, and Olivier Raynaud.
-I did my undergraduate studies at [Jerash University](https://www.jpu.edu.jo/jpu/) and my master in [ISIMA, Clermont-Auvergne University](https://www.isima.fr/).
+I am pursuing  a PhD in Cryptography at [LIMOS](https://limos.fr/) and [Be-Ys](https://www.be-ys.com/) under the supervision of Pascal Lafourcade, Olivier Blazy, and Olivier Raynaud.
+My research focuses on applied cryptography, digital signatures, and lattice-based primitives.

+I completed my undergraduate studies at [Jerash University](https://www.jpu.edu.jo/jpu/) (2018) and my MSc at [ISIMA](https://www.isima.fr/) (2024).

+Industry experience: I worked at Be‑Ys (2023–2024) on the design and development of a data‑processing platform.
+Previously, I was a backend developer and software solution architect at ESKADENIA Software (2018–2022), building telecom software including CRM, billing, and mediation systems.